R30 (New York City Subway car): Description

-The R30s were numbered 8250–8569.

-The R30s were coupled together as pairs.
+The R30 cars were numbered 8250–8569, and they were coupled together as married pairs.

 These cars, along with their identical R27 sister cars, replaced the oldest BMT A/B Standards (including all 50 of the trailer cars), the ME-1s purchased and transferred from the SIRT, the MS Multi-section cars, and the IRT Lo-Vs that were modified to be used on B-division shuttles.
-They helped to stabilize the BMT Division to a certain extent until the R32 cars were delivered to the BMT lines in 1965.
+They helped to stabilize the BMT Division to a certain extent until the R32 cars were delivered to the BMT lines in 1964–1965.

 There were three versions of the R30: Westinghouse (WH) XCA248-powered equipped cars (8412–8569), General Electric (GE) MCM-powered cars (8250–8351), and R30As (8352–8411), which were equipped with newer solid-state GE SCM controllers instead.

+The R30 cars were often used in mixed pairs with other SMEE-type trains, especially with the R27s.
+These cars were also the last B Division trains to be built with LAHT Carbon Steel, as the R32s (the next car model built for the B Division), was built with stainless steel.